syaamkhandaker/CS6675HW1/README.md

 ## Discuss the design of your crawler: Pros and cons.

 ### Pros:
+- Multiple Connections: Using the Crawler dependency, there's options to introduce more maximum connections, allowing web crawling to happen much quicker.
+In my current setup, the number of maximum parallel connections is set to 20.
+However, being given the option to increase it as we want, allows us to make it extremely quick to crawl websites.
+- Database Scalability: Using MongoDB as our store, we can take advantage of their pre-existing solutions for scalability and holding tons of information.

 ### Cons:
+- Rate limiting issues: Accessing certain websites a lot of times may lead to rate limiting issues of not being able to return us content as swiftly.
+In addition, accessing a lot of websites and web crawling may deal to bans due to the high load on a entities website.
+- Single-threaded nature: By using NodeJS, we restrict ourselves to a single threaded environment.
+Due to this, we can't take advantage of multi-threading when crawling websites.
+- Website overhead: In scenarios where websites don't exist or if it requires retries, it increases the overhead of the crawling.
+Given a maximum timeout value of 5000ms, we'd need to wait 5ms before we're able to retry a request.
+This increases the total time it requires to web crawl.

 ## 4. Experience and Lessons Learned

 I really enjoyed the experience of making my own web crawler mainly because this is something I haven't done before.
-I've done similar things such as using Selenium to automate web processes, however, I've never gotten a chance to web crawl.
+I've done similar things such as using Selenium to automate web scraping, however, I've never gotten a chance to web crawl.
 Given my background is in a lot of full stack development, it was also super nice to get a change and do pure NodeJS development.
-Through this experience, I got a chance to gain more background on web crawling and even the fallthroughts of current systems.
+I also had my first introduction into JQuery and how powerful it can be.

 ## Predictions
 To run 10 million pages it would take approximately 10,000 * 46.3 or 463,000 seconds or 128.6 hours or 5.4 days